 OUTLINE: Patients are assigned to 1 of 2 arms.

 ARM II (STAGES III AND IV): Patients receive pembrolizumab IVPB over 30 minutes on day 1.
 Treatment repeats every 21 days for 2 cycles in the absence of disease progression or unacceptable toxicity.
 Patients with no evidence of disease progression receive 2 additional cycles of pembrolizumab.
 Patients with an "indeterminant response" may also receive 2 additional cycles of pembrolizumab per physician discretion.
 Patients who achieve a partial metabolic response (PMR) after 4 cycles of pembrolizumab receive SMILE chemotherapy.
-Treatment with SMILE chemotherapy repeated every 21-28 days for 3 cycles in the absence of disease progression or unacceptable toxicity.
+Treatment with SMILE chemotherapy repeats every 21-28 days for 3 cycles in the absence of disease progression or unacceptable toxicity.
 Patients also receive pembrolizumab IVPB over 30 minutes on day 1.
-Cycles repeat every 21 days for 10 courses in the absence of disease progression or unacceptable toxicity.
+Cycles repeat every 21 days for 10 cycles in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up every 3 months for 3 years then every 6 months for 2 years.

 Trial Phase Phase II